 These dogs love human contact and being groomed, so this can be a mutually enjoyable activity while watching TV etc.

-Each of the Cavalier and Poodle breeds are predisposed to certain health problems, particularly the Cavalier.
+The Cavalier and Poodle breeds (particularly the Cavalier) are predisposed to certain health problems.
 However the Cavoodle is less likely to suffer such problems due to the benefits of ‘hybrid vigour’.
 Hybrids benefit from a more diverse genetic makeup than purebreds, and are often not susceptible to conditions which may afflict the parent breeds.

 Still, choose your breeder carefully when buying a pup.
 Responsible breeders are screening parents to eliminate known genetic problems such as luxating patellas (slipping kneecaps), eye defects and congenital heart problems.
 Sadly, some people still seem less concerned with diseases and more concerned with selling puppies.
 Owners can expect a healthy dog to be a member of the family for around 10-14 years.

 The lovable little Cavoodle is suitable for all age groups and most lifestyles.
 Thanks to the influence from its parents, the Cavoodle is an intelligent dog, not as hyperactive as some other cross breeds and adores human companionship.
-Great for small homes with little or no backyard, however these dogs will still benefit from a regular walk or fun in an open space.
+Cavoodles are great for small homes with little or no backyard, however these dogs will still benefit from a regular walk or fun in an open space.